npaik/Comm-Docs-Project-Alx-Tony/docs/git-branching.md

  You can create a new remote branch in GitHub using the command line.
 To do so, follow the next steps:

-1. Clone the repository to your local machine using the git clone command.
+1. Clone the repository to your local machine using the `git clone` command.
  ```
  git clone https://github.com/your-username/your-repository.git
  ```
-2. Navigate to the cloned repository using the cd command.
+2. Navigate to the cloned repository using the `cd` command.
  ```
  cd your-repository
  ```
-3. Create a new branch and switch to that branch by using the git command followed by the name of the new branch.
+3. Create a new branch and switch to that branch by using the `git` command followed by the name of the new branch.
  ```
  git checkout -b new-branch-name
  ```
-4. Make changes to the files in the working directory and commit the changes using the git add and git commit commands as describes in the previous section Git Basics.
+4. Make changes to the files in the working directory and commit the changes using the `git add` and `git commit` commands as described in the previous section **[Git Basics](git-basics.md)**.
-5. Push the new branch to GitHub using the git push command with the --set-upstream flag to link the local and remote branches.
+5. Push the new branch to GitHub using the `git push` command with the `--set-upstream` flag to link the local and remote branches.
  ```
  git push --set-upstream origin new-branch
  ```
 This will push the new branch to GitHub and create a new remote branch with the same name.

 ## Merging Branches
-At some point, the branch you created will need to be merged back into the main branch or the master branch.
+At some point, the branch you created will need to be merged back into the `main` branch or the `master` branch.
 To merge changes from one branch to another, you can use the git merge command.
 For example, to merge changes from "feature-branch" into "main" branch, you can use the following command:
  ```
  git checkout main